 Whether a customer is paying from their bank account or a credit card, valid authorization must be obtained prior to the first scheduled payment.
 There are a few ways to have your customer authorize a recurring payment schedule – physically sign a form, authorize electronically, or complete an overriding contract/agreement.
-Once you have a signed authorization from your customer, you can enter the schedule.
+Once you have a signed authorization from your customer, you can enter the schedule for payment.

-You can also obtain electronic authorization from your customers using an online form.
+If you prefer an electronic authorization form, you can allow customers to use an online authorization form.
 Linking an online form to your website allows your customers the flexibility to enter their own payment information and schedule details, taking your business out as the middleman.
 This is an easy alternative to offer to those customers who don’t want to give out their credit card number over the phone or on a paper authorization form.
 Your customers can feel secure and in control of their payment information, and you’ve just taken the leg-work out of tracking down their information and getting an authorization form signed.

-Once you’ve set up a schedule with your customer, it’s a good idea to send them a recap of when they’ll be seeing debits from your business.
+Once you’ve completed authorization, you will want to set up a payment schedule with your customers.
+It’s a good idea to send them a recap of when they’ll be seeing debits from your business.
 Whether it’s an email or a letter, you should make sure your customer has a copy of the terms they agreed to so they can reference at any time.
 This should also help cut back on any future disputes or claims that a payment wasn’t authorized, and your business will also want to keep a copy of the agreement on hand for reference.

 What about future payments?
 You’ll want to send payment reminders a few days before the schedule runs to make sure your upcoming payment stays top of mind for your customers.
 If your customer needs to make any changes to the credit card on file or change their payment date, they can contact you before their payment runs.
 If there’s not an easy way for your business to take a quick look at what payments are expected to come, it might also be a good idea to set up an email alias for your business where these reminders can be copied – that way you can reference the same email that your customers would receive prior to their schedules.
-Some services offer automatic email reminders for scheduled payments so you can “set it and forget it,” but you could also personally send emails or call out to your customers.
-A little extra effort up front will go a long way in getting paid on time.
+With the right payment solution, you can set up automatic email reminders to send to customers when their upcoming payments will occur.
+This approach will save you valuable time and ensure your customers are never caught off guard by a charge.

 Flexibility is Key